-Student after student will testify to the uniqueness and quality of Gil and Vicki Ash
+Student after student will testify to the uniqueness and quality of Gil, Vicki and Brian Ash

-As a couple, as individuals, and as teachers.
-Both are avid hunters and love the outdoors.
+As a family, as individuals, and as teachers.
+All are avid hunters and love the outdoors.
 Together they offer the benefit of both male and female perspectives, as well as flexibility in working with all types of personalities and learning styles.

-Gil and Vicki are both full-time, professional shooting instructors.
+Gil, Vicki and Brian are full-time, professional shooting instructors.
 They are NSCA Level III certified and insured by SASI.
-With a regular column in the official publication for the National Sporting Clays Association, they are the shooting editors for Sporting Clays magazine.
 Together they teach some 2,000 people of all levels each year in their personal lessons, group clinics, and seminars.
-They witness an excess of 500,000 shotgun shells each year, and as a result ever year brings new additions to their teaching regime.
+They witness an excess of 500,000 shotgun shells each year, and as a result every year brings new additions to their teaching regime.

 More about Gil